Hellmole/Raspberry-pi-pico-games/README.md

 <B> main.py </B> - games code:
 switching between games with the button in the lower right corner

-<a https://github.com/Hellmole/Rasberry-pi-pico-games">files for download here</a>
+<a href= "https://github.com/Hellmole/Rasberry-pi-pico-games">files for download here</a>

 Pong - controlol: left and right buttons